spectromas/RackPlugins/README.md

 trigonometric noise, a sin () under control of some well-tempered voltages.

 # empty
-a strategy to waste some rack space in a more productive way
+a strategy to waste some rack space in a more productive way.

 # ascii
 why just taking notes if you could make them play?

+# qu4ttro
+admittedly inspired by a popular ios machine. or it was bach?